surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 **Image 3**
 ### Editing Options in Pie Chart

-- **Show percentage**  displays percentage for each measure value in pie chart.
+- **Show percentage :**  displays percentage for each measure value in pie chart.
 To enable it select the **Check Box** show percentage as shown below;

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/9efd7408868fc3755257f26138885e2ca684e1d0/images/New_version5/UD_Visualization_Types&Settings_Image4.png)
 **Image 4**

-- **Polar Area** On selecting the checkbox polar area, it enables the polar view for each dimensions in pie chart.
+- **Polar Area :** On selecting the checkbox polar area, it enables the polar view for each dimensions in pie chart.

 -  **Donut** chart are equal to pie chart.
 They show relationships of parts to a whole.
 - Select checkbox to enable Donut view.